-His feud with 50 Cent eventually escalated, and Fat Joe publicly criticized 50 Cent for cowardice and a lack of street cred.
+Fat Joe feud with 50 Cent eventually escalated, and Joe publicly criticized 50 Cent for cowardice and a lack of street cred.

-Things reached a boiling point during the MTV Video Music Awards in 2005 when Fat Joe insulted 50 Cent while on stage, prompting the latter to jump onto the stage while yelling obscenities.
+Things reached peak during the MTV Video Music Awards in 2005 when Fat Joe insulted 50 Cent while on stage, prompting the latter to jump onto the stage while yelling obscenities.
 The award show quickly cut to a commercial break.

-During the next few years, Fat Joe continued to collaborate with a range of artists, releasing albums such as J.O.S.E.
+During the coming few years, Fat Joe continued to collaborate with artists, releasing albums such as J.O.S.E.
 2 and The Darkside Vol. 1.
 After signing a new record deal with E1 Music, Fat Joe announced that he planned to release two more Darkside mixtapes and then retire.

 Fat Joe Legal Issues:

-Fat Joe has struggled with a number of legal issues over the course of his career.
-On at least two separate occasions, Fat Joe has been charged with assault.
-He has also been called to stand as a witness for two separate murder trials.
+Fat Joe has struggled with many legal issues over the course of his career.
+On at least two separate occasions, Fat Joe was charged with assault.
+Joe has also been called to stand as a witness for two separate murder trials.
 The man on trial was Fat Joe’s bodyguard.

 In a separate murder trial, Fat Joe was sitting in a car with two men who were fatally shot and he subsequently was called as a witness for the trial.